GoogleCloudPlatform/community/tutorials/ar-subs/index.md

     fail, do not proceed further until you have fixed your Pi's network configuration.
 1. For Wi-fi connectivity only - check if your Wi-fi adapter has power saving enabled.
-We have to disable Wi-fi power saving, or it will give you sporadic network connectivity issues later on.
+You may wish to disable Wi-fi power saving, or it might give you sporadic network connectivity issues later on.
 Check the current state by executing:

         iwconfig

     Look for "Power Management" under the `wlan0` interface.
-If you see `Power Management:on`, then we have to disable it.
+If you see `Power Management:on`, then you have to disable it.

 1. On Pi 3 model B/B+, disable `wlan0` Wi-fi power management by configuring
     `/etc/network/interfaces`.
 Execute: